Action Research Spiral

 As the name implies Action Research is different from other forms of (second person or third person) research as the emphasis is on INDIVIDUALS (YOU) inside organizations taking action to improve and change the status quo; learning from that action (both positively and negatively) and improving social reality for everyone over the iterations of the research project.
 Essentially, action research is about YOU, and your organization taking action today to make a better tomorrow.
 Notice the emphasis here is on "informed Action" as the CHANGE AGENT and researching the change that is implemented to improve the social systems that human beings interact in on a day-to-day basis.
 When done correctly, this is an empowering moment for all members of the PAR research team -understanding that the status quo is a social contract that can change and evolve to the benefit of all.

 A Participatory Action Research project can be a lot like climbing Mount Everest.
 IF I was going to climb Mount Everest, I would be 1000% sure to Hire the very best SHERPA Guide available so that I not only survived the climb but also prospered from the experience.

-Expert advice ensures you to avoid the many footfalls that an action research project provides and makes certain that the research team is guided in the right direction.
+Expert advice ensures that you avoid the many footfalls that an action research project provides and makes certain that the research team is guided in the right direction.
 The right direction is recognized by the new insight, knowledge, new solutions and innovations that are generated through the PAR process to energize your organization like never before.
 If you mistake a survey as new knowledge then you know you are on the wrong track.

-As an Action Research SHERPA that has received distinction in my field I can definitely help guide your AR project in the right direction.
+Fortunately, I am an Action Research SHERPA with expertise in my field.
+I can definitely help guide your PAR project in the right direction.
 Consultancy fees (45$ per hour) as advertised on our service and fees page.